jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 }
 ```

+It's much easier to name the code blocks and assign comments to the name than it is to keep track of the block index.
+The Json form is '{ block: index/blockName, line: lineNumber }'.
+It is expected that the user will assign comments to blocks using the JSON form of the id.

-This will assign the comment to the block named 'My Example Block'.
+The example above will assign the comment to the block named 'My Example Block'.
+Block assignments are case sensitive.
 The comment will be assigned to line number 8.

 Writing a properly formatted string that will parse to a JSON object using [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) takes a lot of quote marks. `parseCommentIds` uses [JSON5](https://json5.org/) a library that allows it to parse relaxed JSON.
 This means the user does not have to use any quotes to write the JSON form of the id.